freedomofpress/securedrop-docs/docs/upgrade/focal_migration.rst

 Contact us
 ----------

-If you have questions or comments regarding the coming upgrade to Ubuntu 20.04 LTS or the preparatory procedure outlined above, please don't hesitate to reach out:
+If you have questions or comments regarding the pgrade to Ubuntu 20.04 LTS or the preparatory procedure outlined above, please don't hesitate to reach out:

  - via our `Support Portal <https://support.freedom.press>`_, if you are a member (membership is approved on a case-by-case basis);